The Washington Mystics, our local WNBA franchise, are among the preseason favorites to win a 2021 season championship.

 |Seattle Storm||Washington Mystics||Las Vegas Aces|

-As you can see, there’s a lot of discrepancy from sportsbook to sportsbook.
+As you can see, there’s a lot of discrepancy from one Virginia sports betting outlet to another.
 That’s typical for smaller betting markets such as the WNBA.
 So be sure to shop around for the best odds.
 With smaller markets, bettors can also expect to run into lower betting limits as well.
 That is the case with WNBA betting, which is often limited to several hundred dollars per bet.

 A word of caution about futures bets

 For casual and even more serious bettors, futures bets can be fun.

 Place a futures bet, and now you have some skin in the game for each matchup.
 However, you don’t have to wager on each individual game.

 However, don’t lose sight of the big picture.
 When you place a futures bet, the sportsbook is holding on to that money until the wager finally settles.
 The WNBA preseason starts in April, and the playoffs don’t conclude until October.